LogicalCube/spike-wasi-chain/README.md

 If you don't get any errors, that will run the Go code, load the _main.wasm_ file, instantiate and call the _sum_ function.

-Depending on how you compile the C wasm file, you might need to modify the go server code.
-Use `make decompile` to have a look at what the wasm file requires for callbacks.
+Depending on how you compile the C or Rust wasm file, you might need to modify the go server code.

+Use `make decompile` to have a look at what the wasm file requires for import callbacks.

 ## Notes